 Earlier tonight I heard that Richard Dawson died.
-(He was 79, and died of complications from esophageal cancer; I almost didn’t recognize the recent photo of him.)
-Rest in peace, Mr. Dawson.
+He was 79, and died of complications from esophageal cancer; I almost didn’t recognize the recent photo of him.

-I don’t mean or want to make light of this man’s passing, but can I share something strange here?
-I’m serious, this is a weird coincidence.
-I wasn’t exactly a fan of the guy; I never enjoyed ‘Hogans Heroes’ (I know, I know—what’s not to love about inept Nazis) and never got into his long-running gameshow ‘Family Feud’ either; so he didn’t exactly strike a chord with me.
+I don’t want to make light of this man’s passing, but can I share something strange here?
+I wasn’t a fan of Mr. Dawson; I never enjoyed ‘Hogans Heroes’ and never got into his long-running game show ‘Family Feud’ either.

-I know, I know—people with Down syndrome (or learning disabled, or mentally challenged people) find the word offensive.
-In fact, some doctors & teachers are asking what to use now in place of ‘mentally retarded’ to describe a student or patient that is… well, that.
+I know—people now find the word offensive.
+In fact, some doctors & teachers are asking what to use in place of ‘mentally retarded’ to describe a student or patient that is… well, that.
 As for me, I just see a world of difference between shouting “HEY RETARD!” at someone versus using “mildly retarded” to describe myself.
 I still feel that way, too.

 Maybe it’s just another sign I’m growing old; I think I was more ‘socially aware’ when I was younger.
 I remember many years ago, my dad would do this bit where he squinted his eyes, jut out his top teeth and go “Ah so… Confucius say… suki yaki!”
 One time as I sat there shaking my head in mock disapproval (I admit—I enjoyed it) he said “You no rikee my China-man?”
-I said “Geez Dad!” and he said “What’d I say now?”
+I said “Geez Dad!” and he seemed perplexed.
 I’m starting to feel that way too.

 Anyway—to be honest I was taken aback.
-(I didn’t remember it being quite this bad, I guess a lot HAS changed.)
-But as crass as it was, Charles Nelson Reilly & Richard Dawson’s answers still made me laugh out loud—and the next thing I know I’m watching YouTube clips of this show for the rest of the morning.
+I didn’t remember it being quite this bad, I guess a lot HAS changed.
+But as crass as it was, Charles Nelson Reilly & Richard Dawson’s answers still made me laugh out loud—and the next thing I know I’m watching YouTube clips of this show the rest of the morning.

 And rest in peace, Richard.
 You’ll be missed.